-Wayne Rooney officially joined Derby County on 1st January 2020 in a major signing for the club.
+Wayne Rooney officially joined Derby County on 1st January 2020 in what was a major signing for the club and just over a year later, on 15th January 2021, he was named as the club's manager.

-It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to make his Rams bow, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.
+It proved to be long wait for England and Manchester United’s all-time leading goalscorer to be in a position to initially join the club, with the news of his impending arrival from Major League Soccer side DC United coming back in August 2019.

-As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under manager Phillip Cocu and will continue to develop his coaching credentials in preparation for a potential managerial career.
+As well as penning a playing contract with Derby, Rooney also linked up with the Rams as a coach under then-manager Phillip Cocu in order to continue to develop his coaching credentials in preparation for a potential managerial career.

-Rooney, who scored 53 times in 120 appearances for England, has won an incredible 16 honours in club football to date.
+Rooney, who scored 53 times in 120 appearances for England, won an incredible 16 honours in club football as a player.

-With over 700 appearances and 300 goals to his name in club football, including a record 253 for Manchester United, Rooney is undisputedly one of the biggest and most recognisable names in world football.
+With over 700 appearances and 300 goals to his name in club football, including a record 253 for Manchester United, Rooney was, and still is, undisputedly one of the biggest and most recognisable names in world football.

 As well as displaying his undoubted footballing quality on the pitch, Rooney has also demonstrated his leadership skills by wearing the captain’s armband for both club and country in his career.